Jerry Balisok: FBI search

-Additional crimes & imprisonment
+Additional crimes and imprisonment

 In the 1980s, Balisok earned wealth from commercial real estate development, primarily on hotels.
 In 1988, Balisok purchased a hotel property in Wenatchee, Washington.
 The property caught fire later that year, and investigators quickly ruled it an arson.
 Balisok was later indicted for the crime after prosecutors accused him of setting fire to the building to collect the insurance monies.
 For an unknown reason, when law enforcement officials fingerprinted Ricky Allen Wetta during the booking process, his real identity of Jerry Balisok did not come up in their database.

 In September 1989, Balisok was arrested for the attempted murder of Emmett Thompson, Jr., a friend of Balisok's stepson.
 Prosecutors accused Balisok of shooting Thompson to cover up the arson crime.
 After being granted legal immunity, Thompson confessed to committing arson at the Wenatchee hotel after being paid by Balisok to do so, and stated Balisok tried to kill him to prevent prosecutors in the arson case from discovering how the crime was carried out.
 After his arrest, King County law enforcement discovered Ricky Allen Wetta was actually Jerry Bibb Balisok after being fingerprinted.

 Balisok's capture made national headlines around the United States.
 In 1990, Balisok was found guilty of attempted murder and received a 20-year prison sentence.
 In 1992, Balisok was found not guilty of the arson charge in U.S. Federal Court.
 Balisok's attempted murder conviction was overturned in 1993 after the Washington Court of Appeals ruled the prosecution lacked evidence for a motive after Balisok was found not guilty on the arson charge, and jury misconduct took place in the original case.
 In 1994, Balisok's conviction was reinstated by the Washington Supreme Court.